 Drawing from Graphics - Overview

-In lesson two, the student learns concepts in composition, how to change and adjust drawings, where to start, and overlapping.
+In lesson two, the student is introduced to concepts of compositional study, how to change and adjust drawings, how to decide where to start, and drawing overlapping objects.

 Drawing Tips